 Step 7: Finish Decorating your Wreaths

 Fill the bottom wreath and then move up to the next one.
 Make sure you don’t put too much decor in so that you can still see the pumpkins.
-The faux apples and artichokes were added by sticking wood skewers into them and then wedging the skewers into the grapevine wreaths.
+I used traditional fall colors, but you could just as easily substitute The faux apples and artichokes were added by sticking wood skewers into them and then wedging the skewers into the grapevine wreaths.
 This beautiful pumpkin topiary is ready to join the rest of the harvest decor on my front porch!

-The pumpkins in the stack are all artificial, but at the base of the urn I placed a combination of real and artificial pumpkins.
-Fall pumpkin decor is just the best, isn’t it?
+The pumpkins in the stack are all artificial, but at the base of the urn I placed a combination of real pumpkins and fake pumpkins.
+I have beautiful front porch decoration ready for the fall season!

 Fun Facts about Pumpkins: